TLINDEN/gowipe/README.md

 ## Getting help

-Although I'm happy to hear from tablizer users in private email, that's the best way for me to forget to do something.
+Although I'm happy to hear from gowipe users in private email, that's the best way for me to forget to do something.

 In order to report a bug, unexpected behavior, feature requests